Chrysler Sebring: Coupe (1995–2000)

-The 1995 through 2000 Chrysler Sebring coupe was the successor to the Chrysler LeBaron coupe.
+Succeeding the Chrysler LeBaron coupe, the 1995-2000 Sebring Coupe was a significant departure from the sedan and convertible, alongside which it was marketed.
+Styled by Chrysler and manufactured at the Mitsubishi plant in Normal, Illinois — the Coupe was a restyled variant of the Mitsubishi Eclipse (and it's rebadged variants, the Eagle Talon, Mitsubishi Galant, and Dodge Avenger), all sharing the same Mitsubishi platform.

-The first generation Sebring coupe was introduced in April 1995, several months after the related Dodge Avenger.
-Despite its similarities to the Avenger, Chrysler's suspension was tuned slightly on the softer side compared to Dodge's stiff suspension.
-Although the Sebring did not really offer true "off-the-line" muscle, it did handle well over long, curvy roads, offering minimal body roll.
+The first generation Coupe was introduced in April 1995, several months after the related Dodge Avenger.
+Despite its similarities to the Avenger, Chrysler's suspension was more softly tuned.
 LXi models further benefited from rear sway bars, a slightly different tuned fully independent suspension, along with 17-inch wheels wrapped with Goodyear Eagle performance tires.
-Recorded slalom speeds proved to be impressive for a car of its class, and were a result of Sebring's 4-wheel double wishbone suspension and variable speed rack and pinion steering; both of which were key contributors to the car's road manners.

-The coupe version of the Sebring had seating for five and was considered to be one of the larger, more roomy coupes on the market.
+The Coupe featured seating for five and a trunk volume comparable to contemporary mid-size coupes.
 Trunk capacity was similar to that of many mid-size cars, capable of handling more than one set of golf clubs.
-At the time of its introduction, the Sebring sported a crosshair grille, reminiscent of the original Chrysler 300 letter series.
+At the time of its introduction, the Sebring sported a crosshair grille, recalling the original Chrysler 300 letter series.
 The grille was non-functional, with the lower half under the bumper used for airflow intake in a "bottom breather" function.

-The Sebring coupe was built on a Mitsubishi Motors platform shared by the Eagle Talon, Mitsubishi Eclipse, Mitsubishi Galant, and Dodge Avenger.
-They share a great deal with their Talon sibling, including much of their dash and instrument panel along with most mechanical components.
-Parts of the Sebring coupe cannot interchange with the sedan or convertible, which were not built by Mitsubishi.

-The Sebring underwent a minor facelift for 1997.
+The Coupe received a minor facelift for 1997.
 Its grille was replaced with a slightly larger black grid.
 The facelift also made the Sebring the first car to use Chrysler's "wings" logo.
 The 1997 restyle also saw the addition of ribbed lower body cladding and new wheel styles.
 Features offered on Sebring coupes included 4-wheel disc brakes with ABS, adaptive automatic transmissions, and fully independent suspensions, along with a host of power-operated features.
 Sebring also offered variable speed rack and pinion steering, 17-inch aluminum wheels with Goodyear Eagle tires, 4-wheel double wishbone suspension, one-touch power windows, one-touch moonroof, electrochromic mirror with compass, power accessory delay ignition (which allowed occupants to operate power window switches when the ignition is turned off), and Homelink universal transmitter, among other options.

-The Sebring coupe received a 5-star frontal safety rating, the highest rating possible.
+The Coupe received a 5-star frontal safety rating, the highest rating possible.
 First-generation body style coupes continued to be sold past the 2000 model year to select export markets.